roseTech/storycoder.dev/Ode_To_A_Night_In_Coder/Ode_To_A_Night_In_Coder_Story.md

+---
+Author: Lilly-Elaia-ReedCode
+License: CC BY-NC-SA 4.0
+Coding Level:
+Coding Ideas:
+Story Content:
+Story Genre:
+---

-Ode to a Night In Coder
+# Ode to a Night In Coder

 During the dark, freezing evening of that February night in, all I could hear was the church bell ringing and all I could think of was you.
 Was it me longing